rentler/angular-rentler/README.md

 ### Validation

-This library allows much cleaner validation within the angular framework designed for cleaner html and easier extensibility.
-First things first, define a model.
+The primary function of the library is better validation.
+The base angular validation framework is extended for cleaner html and easier extensibility.
+First things first, define a schema.

 ```js
 angular